APPID

 The following two solutions are provided for your reference:

-Solution 1: Set the access permission of the bucket to private read/write.
-For more information, please see Setting Access Permission.
+Solution 1: Set the access permission of an existing bucket to private read/write and try creating a bucket again.
+For more information, see Setting Access Permission.

 Solution 2: In Permission Policy Settings, click Add Policy and configure access permissions as needed.
 For more information, please see Adding Bucket Policies.